apache/buildstream/README.rst

 How do I use BuildStream?
 =========================
-Please refer to the `documentation <https://buildstream.gitlab.io/buildstream/>`_ for  information about installing BuildStream, and about the BuildStream YAML format and plugin options.
+Please refer to the `documentation <https://buildstream.gitlab.io/buildstream/>`_ for  information about BuildStream, and about the BuildStream YAML format and plugin options.